bdunko/EORhythm/README.md

 ![animation of game](eorhythm.gif)

+Notes come from right to left and the player must time their keypresses to match when the notes reach the circular crosshairs.
+Any key may be used for red notes.
+Yellow notes (arrows) require the corresponding arrow key.

 It's less laggy in real life than in the gif, of course.

 The songs from the gif are: